Values and Ethics Code of the Department of Justice

 - working in partnership with key stakeholders and partners on issues related to values and ethics.

-The senior officer for disclosure helps promote a positive environment for disclosing wrongdoing and deals with disclosures of wrongdoing made by public servants in the Department.
-He or she is responsible for supporting the Deputy Minister in meeting the requirements of the Public Servants Disclosure Protection Act (PSDPA).
+The Senior Officer for Internal Disclosure of Wrongdoing at the Department of Justice is the Manager, Values and Ethics.
+This designated official helps promote a positive environment for disclosing wrongdoing and deals with disclosures of wrongdoing made to them by public servants in the Department.
+They are also responsible for supporting the Deputy Minister in meeting the requirements of the Public Servants Disclosure Protection Act (PSDPA).

 - Provide information, advice and guidance to public servants regarding the Department's internal disclosure procedures, including the making of disclosures, the conduct of investigations into disclosures, and the handling of disclosures made to supervisors.